Lamden/docs/docs/wallet/first_vault_restore.md

 6. Click the `NEXT` button.
 7. If you don't select "Keystore File" to restore your account in step 5, skip this step.
 Enter the password which was used to back up the Keystore.
     - If you entered a hint when you <u>[Created the Keystore](/docs/wallet/restore_keystore)</u> you will see it displayed.
-8. Put a checkmark next to each accout you wish to restore
+8. Put a checkmark next to each account you wish to restore
     ![image](/img/wallet/firstrun_add_wallet.png)
 9. Click the `RESTORE ACCOUNTS` button.
 10. After the restoration is complete you may see the following messages: